Modelling the domain in Sequent

 Sequent requires us to define an event handler in the Aggregate for at least the creation event, otherwise Sequent is not able to find an Aggregate in the repository.

-So let’s change our aggregates to satisfy this demand.
+So let’s change our aggregate to satisfy this demand.

 Add to Author